arnonym/ha-plugins/README.md

 so I do not need to answer the call when not necessary.

 I would like to hear from you in which scenario you are using ha-sip!

+## Development

+1. Create a virtual environment with pjsip and dependencies installed running `./build.sh create-venv` from the root directory of the repo
+2. Copy `ha-sip/src/config.py` to `ha-sip/src/config_local.py` and replace the variable place-holders with your real configuration.

+   `HA_BASE_URL` is something like "http://homeassistant.local:8123/api"

+   The access token is created from http://homeassistant.local:8123/profile
+3. Run `ha-sip/src/main.py local` to run the add-on locally
+4. Paste commands as json (without line-breaks) into stdin of the running add-on